cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-2.md

 Now that we a `Texture2D` we need to resize it to a more reasonable resolution.
 Lowering the resolution does decrease the model's accuracy.
 Unfortunately, using a higher resolution can significantly impact inference speed.
 We'll examine this trade-off in a later post.

+The `Graphics.Copy()` method requires that the source and destination textures be the same size.
+That means we need to destroy the current `imageTexture` and make a new one with the smaller dimensions.

-The resizing method will squish our input image from a 16:9 aspect ration to a 1:1 aspect ratio.
-We'll need to account for this when we get to the post processing method.
+The resizing method will squish our input image from a 16:9 aspect ration to a square aspect ratio.
+We'll need to account for this when we get to the post processing section.

 #### Apply Model Specific Preprocessing